Artie Moore: Wireless career

 In summer 1912, the publicity surrounding Moore's hearing the Titanics distress signal led the then Monmouthshire Education Committee to offer him a scholarship to the British School of Telegraphy in London.
 After three months of study, he was advised by the principal there to enter for a Government examination in Wireless Telegraphy and Morse Code, in which he was successful.

 Guglielmo Marconi, the wireless pioneer, had predicted a range of above 2000 mi for wireless reception, which Moore had greatly exceeded.
 After a local resident wrote to him concerning Moore, Marconi visited him and offered him a position as a draughtsman at the Marconi Company.
 Appointed in 1914 to the Ship Equipment Department, he worked for Marconi's companies for the rest of his career.

 During the First World War, Moore became a technician in "special Admiralty fittings", working on the clandestinely armed Q-ships and designing and supervising the installation of wireless equipment on the Invincible-class battlecruisers HMS Invincible and HMS Inflexible to enable them to communicate with Britain on their mission to the Falkland Islands.
 He later became assistant to Captain H.J.
 Round and worked with him on the further development of the thermionic valve.

 At war's end, he was transferred to Liverpool, where he headed the newly formed Ship Equipment Department.
 In 1923, he was transferred to the Marconi International Marine Communication Company and appointed manager at Avonmouth, where he remained until his retirement in 1947.
 In 1922 he patented an early form of sonar; during the Second World War, his sonar work was instrumental in helping Allied ships avoid German U-boats in the North Atlantic.

 Later life and death

-Soon after his retirement, Moore developed leukaemia; he moved to Jamaica to recuperate, but six months later returned to England, where he died in a convalescent home in Bristol on 20 January 1949.
+Soon after his retirement, Moore developed leukaemia; he moved to Jamaica to recuperate, but six months later returned to Britain, where he died in a convalescent home in Bristol on 20 January 1949.